| |

 congressional inquiries found that there had been extensive and widespread falsification of data, misrepresentation of results,

 and political interference in both the CDC and the Ranch hand studies.
-(8)
+(8) Sadly, the latest chapter in the recurring history of deception is being

 played out at the present time in New Zealand.
 The New Zealand Government commissioned a report into the health of the children